loda-lang/loda-programs/programs/oeis/list3.md

 * [A152100](http://oeis.org/A152100) ([L13 program](152/A152100.asm)): G.f.: 1 - 2*x*(-7 - 10*x + x^2)/(x - 1)^4.
 * [A152110](http://oeis.org/A152110) ([L10 program](152/A152110.asm)): G.f.: -2*(-2 - 11*x - 4*x^2 + x^3)/(x - 1)^4.
 * [A152113](http://oeis.org/A152113) ([L11 program](152/A152113.asm)): A001333 with terms repeated.
+* [A152114](http://oeis.org/A152114) ([L11 program](152/A152114.asm)): Numbers a(n) are obtained by the application of an algorithm which is similar to sieve of Eratosthenes for A000045: retaining A000045(3)=2, we delete all multiples of 2, which are more than 2; retaining A000045(4)=3, we delete all multiples of 3, which are more than 3, etc.
 * [A152132](http://oeis.org/A152132) ([L40 program](152/A152132.asm)): Maximal length of rook tour on an n X n+1 board.
 * [A152133](http://oeis.org/A152133) ([L09 program](152/A152133.asm)): Maximal length of rook tour on an n X n+2 board.
 * [A152135](http://oeis.org/A152135) ([L10 program](152/A152135.asm)): Maximal length of rook tour on an n X n+4 board.